sumanth979/sumanth/README.md

 <p>&nbsp;</p>

 ## 🗣 About Me 🗣
-I am a passionate software engineer with 3+ years of experience.
+I am a passionate software engineer with 4 years of experience.
 I would love to explore new technologies and solving challenges.
-I enjoy working with Java, python, AWS and other dev-ops tools.
-I enjoyed exploring and working with automation tools as well.
+I enjoy working with Python, AWS and DevOps tools.
+I also enjoy exploring and working with automation tools as well.

 <p>&nbsp;</p>